quicwg/base-drafts/draft-ietf-quic-transport.md

 A client MUST NOT send 0-RTT packets once it starts processing 1-RTT packets from the server.
-This means that 0-RTT packets can't contain any response to packets a server sends.
+This means that 0-RTT packets can't contain any response to frames from 1-RTT packets.
 For instance, a client cannot send an ACK frame in a 0-RTT packet, because that can only acknowledge a 1-RTT packet.
+An acknowledgment for a 1-RTT packet MUST be carried in a 1-RTT packet.

 ### Handshake Packet {#packet-handshake}